What reforms for Europe’s Monetary Union: a view from Spain

 How is a successful European Monetary Union still possible in today's ever-shifting political landscape?
 What reforms need to occur in order to guarantee success of cohesive policies?

-This event features the presentation of the Euro Yearbook 2018, where the authors set out to describe, analyse, and discuss the process leading to a European Monetary Policy.
-The results will be presented by the project’s director Fernando Fernández.
+This event featured the presentation of the Euro Yearbook 2018, where the authors set out to describe, analyse, and discuss the process leading to a European Monetary Policy.
+The results were presented by the project’s director Fernando Fernández.

-Afterwards, a discussion will open regarding the takeaways from the 2018 Yearbook in light of the current European debate.
+Afterwards, a discussion proceeded regarding the takeaways from the 2018 Yearbook in light of the current European debate.

 The event will be livestreamed.
 There is no need to register for the livestream.